zjalali2/zahrajalali.github.io/_pages/about.md

 ## Future Directions

-Moving forward, my research will continue to expand the applications of LLMs and machine learning in **retail and healthcare**.
+Moving forward, my research will continue to expand the applications of LLMs and Machine Learning in **retail and healthcare**.
 By merging **causal inference, experimental design, and scalable AI tools**, I aim to develop AI-driven solutions that address complex operational challenges in a strategic, results-oriented manner.

 ## Contact Information